brandonluox/Web3StarterGuide/README.md

 Each payload is serialized into the `records/` folder, named after the request id.
 This mirrors the way I might track payloads before hitting a real chain, which is important when juggling several small personal experiments.

+### Tracking plans

+Every sprint entry earns a simple card in `plans/`.
+This keeps a second log for reminders and helps me critique what I would tackle next before I run any real RPC calls.

 ## Roadmap

 1. Draft a JSON schema to validate payloads before serialization.